What Is White Hat SEO?

 Engaging Content Is Key

 To provide value related to search terms or keywords, you should create engaging and original content.
 For example, “best drones 2019” is a search term for which you may be trying to rank your site.
-To accomplish this, you can create a nice 1,500 to 2,000 word article that breaks down the minutiae of what make a good drone.
+To accomplish this, you can create a well-researched SEO article that breaks down the minutiae of what make a good drone.
 People will thus stay on your site longer and will be able to get more information about this particular topic.
 As a result, your page will go up in the rankings.
 Search engines can detect how engaging your content is by recording how long users stay on websites before going back to the search results.
 With engaging content, the search engines will reward you because you are providing value to their users.

 Social Media or Web 2.0